redox-os/website/content/docs.md

 ## Policies

-[Code of Conduct](/coc/).
-Guidelines for participating in the Redox forums, github issues, and chat.
+If you obstruct the development of Redox, you may be removed from the chat and the forum.